 In Years 7 and 8 the emphasis is on basic performance skills and group work skills.
-Some of the units are specifically written for the Personal and Social development of our students such as Peer Pressure in Year 7 and Bullying in Year 8.
-The drama curriculum promotes and instils confidence in our students when working with each other and performing in front of each other.
+Some of the units are specifically written for the Personal and Social development of our students.
+The Drama curriculum promotes and instils confidence in our students when working with each other and performing in front of each other.
 Though most of the work is done practically, the students are required to reflect on their learning through written work.

 Students study the following units in Key Stage 3:

 Encourage your son / daughter to:

 - Read books and scripts which will stimulate their imagination.